Spencer Torkelson Player Props: Tigers vs. Rays

-On Saturday, Spencer Torkelson (on the back of going 0-for-4) and the Detroit Tigers face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 4:10 PM ET.
+After going 1-for-4 in his last game, Spencer Torkelson and the Detroit Tigers face the Tampa Bay Rays (who will start Jeffrey Springs) at 1:10 PM ET on Sunday.

-In his last game he had a hitless performance (0-for-4) against the Rays.
+He had a one-hit showing in his previous game (1-for-4) against the Rays.

 Spencer Torkelson Game Info & Props vs. the Rays